LioussSuperDev/HeimerHelper/README.md

 I'm doing this project to train new skills and learn how to gather data and train deep neural network models.
 I do not work for Riot Games or anything related to.

-## How to gather datas and train your own models ?
+## How to gather data and train your own models ?

 ### Installing dependencies